Table of Contents[Hide][Show]

 The shrimp was perfectly seasoned (with the cook’s own special seasoning, not Old Bay spice, he told us), the stone crabs sweet and delectable and the blue crabs a local specialty.
 Our seafood tray also included oysters and clams, but I was so happy with the crab and shrimp that I didn’t even get around to trying the oysters and clams.

 All of the seafood is sourced locally and delivered daily by local fishermen and cooked out back.
-Luckily for us northerners, the waitress was happy to demonstrate how to get at the meat inside the in-tact blue crabs.
+Luckily, the waitress was happy to demonstrate how to get at the meat inside the in-tact blue crabs.
 It was a lot of work, so I just ate the demonstration crab.

 Peace River also serves a delectable (and huge) burger along with a plate full of fries if you have a family member who doesn’t eat fish.
-There’s no getting away from the fish smell, however.
+They are open Tuesday-Saturday from 11am-7pm.

 Dean’s South of the Border